Over-the-Counter & Herbal Remedies for Weight Loss

-Dandelion.
-Dandelion is a natural diuretic (a substance the makes you urinate more often).
+Dandelion: Dandelion is a natural diuretic (a substance that makes you urinate more often).
 This is how it causes weight loss.
 Dandelion has been known to cause allergic reactions.
 People who are allergic to ragweed and related plants (daisies, chrysanthemums, marigolds) are likely to be allergic to dandelion.

-Herbal diuretics.
-Many varieties of herbal diuretics are very commonly found in over-the-counter (OTC) weight loss products and herbal weight-loss products.
-Most of the diuretics used OTC come from xanthine alkaloids (i.e., caffeine or theobromine).
+Herbal diuretics: Many varieties of herbal diuretics are very commonly found in over-the-counter (OTC) weight loss products and herbal weight-loss products.
+Most of the diuretics used OTC come from xanthine alkaloids (like caffeine or theobromine).
 You should avoid preparations that contain juniper seeds (capable of causing renal damage), equistine (neurotoxic—can cause brain damage), and horse tail or shave grass (contain several dangerous ingredients that can lead to convulsions or hyperactivity).
-Most of the herbal diuretics are not dangerous but can interact with certain drugs (eg, lithium, digoxin, or conventional diuretics such as furosemide or hydrochlorothiazide).
+Most of the herbal diuretics are not dangerous but can interact with certain drugs (such as, lithium, digoxin, or conventional diuretics such as furosemide or hydrochlorothiazide).
 Most of the herbal diuretics do not provide enough diuresis (water loss) to be considered effective weight loss aids.

 Can't find the health information you’re looking for?